 Part-time benefit strategies usually fail for one reason: they try to solve a systems problem with an insurance-only answer.

-If you build a benefits operating system that is used first, rewards prevention in a way employees actually feel, and produces compliance-grade proof, part-time benefits stop being a sunk cost or a feel-good perk.
+Build a benefits operating system that is used first, rewards prevention in a way employees actually feel, and produces compliance-grade proof.
+WellthCare is that operating system: a Health-to-Wealth Benefit System that puts preventive care first, rewards employees instantly at the WellthCare Store, and maintains full compliance-grade records.
+Then part-time benefits stop being a sunk cost or a feel-good perk.
 They become a practical lever for better health, lower downstream spend, and a more stable workforce.

-If you’d like, I can help map an approach based on your workforce realities (industry, average hours, turnover, and whether you’re an ACA Applicable Large Employer), and outline where the ERISA/HIPAA/ACA lines typically get crossed so you can design it cleanly from day one.
+If you'd like to map an approach for your workforce—industry, average hours, turnover, ACA status—and outline the ERISA/HIPAA/ACA lines, I can help.
+The key is designing it cleanly from day one.